 Mission: To educate members and the general public regarding the safe handling of firearms, and to promote a better understanding of firearm use.

-Programs: At the end of 2014, membership stood at 1,463 members, no change from last year.
-During 2014, 6,435 people fired at the range, a decrease of 5% from the previous year.
-Included in those numbers are 436 youth (9% more than last year) and 1,443 ladies (4% more than last year).
-The ladies night program continues to be successful.
+Programs: At the end of 2016, membership stood at 1,563 members, down slightly from last year.
+During 2016, 7,128 people fired at the range, an increase from the previous year.
+Included in those numbers are 383 youth (a slight decrease from the previous year) and 1,863 ladies (14% more than last year).
+The ladies only night program continues to be successful.
 More classes have been provided and attendance is up.
 Over 1.
-09 million rounds were fired at the range during the year.
-The sponsorship for the junior teams has continued and team members placed highly in local and national competition.
-A classroom continues to be well used and has a high occupancy factor.
-Volunteer range safety officers, instructors, board members, and others provided over 8,000 volunteer labor hours to the organization at a value of $20 per hour for a total value of $160,000.
+1 million rounds were fired at the range during the year.
+The junior team sponsorship has continued and members have placed highly in local and national competition.
+The classroom continues to be well used and has a high occupancy factor.
+Volunteer range safety officers, instructors, board members, and others provided over 8,600 volunteer labor hours to the organization at a value of $20 per hour for a total value of $172,000.

 Everyone at this place is a volunteer.
 Nobody gets any pay, even the Board of Directors.
 The rates are fair and the classes are the lest expensive you will find.
 Some of the safety officers seem rough at first but they are just beeing direct to maintain control.
 After you watch them for a while they are there to help and do a great job.